How to Report Crypto on Taxes in 2024

 How to report crypto on taxes in five easy steps

-To ensure compliance with tax regulations, follow these steps for reporting your cryptocurrency transactions:
+To comply with tax regulations, US taxpayers should follow these steps to report their transactions:

-5. Finalize your tax return, and then submit and pay any taxes owed.
+Finalize your tax return, then submit and pay any taxes owed.

 How to file crypto taxes in 2024